 Whole life insurance is the most commonly purchased permanent life insurance policy that offers a death benefit of your choosing, along with a dividend or cash value accumulation that you can utilize.
 These benefits are determined at the time of purchase and cannot be changed.

 The cash value can be borrowed against, typically with low interest.
-Keep in mind, though, that if you don’t repay it, the death benefit will be reduced.
+Keep in mind, though, that if you do not repay it, the death benefit will be reduced.
 The premium you pay will stay the same since the cash value accrues and is used toward any background increase in premiums.
 Once you reach a certain age, you no longer pay premiums, though the age will vary by insurer and plan.

 Universal Life Insurance